Viniciuss-Moreira/RAG_HelpDesk/README.md

 ## 🔮 Future Improvements

-* Implementation of a formal evaluation system (evaluator) to benchmark response quality.
-* Experimentation with other state-of-the-art LLMs (like GPT-4o or Llama 3).
+* Experimentation with other LLMs (like GPT-4o or Llama 3).
 * Addition of a database to store chat history and user feedback.